mac-cain13/R.swift/Documentation/Colors.md

 R.swift can parse .clr color palette files and generate structs in `R.colors.*`.
 This is useful if you're using .clr color palettes as the source of colors in your project.

+_NOTE: Make sure the .clr file is part of the project, and a member of the target, for R.swift to pick it up._

 A potential work flow is this:
 > A designer maintains a color palette called `App Colors.clr`, a developer refers to colors like so: `R.colors.appColors.errorColor()`.
 >